CNH Industrial N.V. [CNHI] stock Resumed by Citigroup analyst, price target now $19

 CNH Industrial N.V.
-[NYSE: CNHI] price surged by 0.86 percent to reach at $0.11.
-The company report on August 17, 2022 that CNH Industrial: periodic report on the buy-back program.
+[NYSE: CNHI] jumped around 0.04 points on Wednesday, while shares priced at $12.59 at the close of the session, up 0.32%.
+The company report on August 24, 2022 that CNH Industrial: periodic report on the buy-back program.

 3 Tiny Stocks Primed to Explode